Berman510/discord_movie-night-bot/README.md

 - **Slash command not appearing**: set `GUILD_ID` in `.env` for instant registration; restart the bot.
 - **“Invalid Form Body … SELECT_COMPONENT_OPTION_VALUE_DUPLICATED”**: fixed by deduping `imdbID` in v1.3.0.
 - **Threads not created**: ensure bot has *Create Public Threads* and *Send Messages in Threads*.
+- **Missing discussion threads**: run `/movie-cleanup` to automatically create threads for movies that are missing them.
 - **Global vs Guild**: remove `GUILD_ID` for public/global; keep it set for instant updates in a test server.

 ---